Security Deposits & Return in Saudi Arabia

 What is this right?

-• Amount: There is no statutory cap on security deposit amounts, but they are typically one to two months' rent.
+• Amount: There is no statutory cap, but deposits are typically one to two months' rent.

-• Purpose: The deposit covers damage beyond normal wear and tear, unpaid rent, or unpaid utilities.
+• Purpose: The deposit covers damage beyond normal wear and tear, unpaid rent, or unpaid utilities at the end of the tenancy.

 • Return: The landlord must return the deposit (minus legitimate deductions) at the end of the lease after a property inspection.

-• Disputes: If the landlord refuses to return your deposit without justification, you can file a claim through the Enforcement Courts.
+• Disputes: If the landlord refuses to return your deposit without justification, you can file a claim through the Enforcement Court (Tanfeedh) via the Najiz platform.

 When does it apply?